Neurophysics-CFIN/Tensor-MP-PCA/README.md

 # Tensor-MP-PCA
 Matlab implementation of MP-PCA based denoising of multidimensional data based on Olesen, JL, Ianus, A, Østergaard, L, Shemesh, N, Jespersen, SN.
 Tensor denoising of multidimensional MRI data.
 Magn Reson Med.
 2022; 1- 13. doi:10.1002/mrm.29478.
 Usage is free, but please cite the paper above.
+The data can also be shared, but due to file size (~40 Gb), must be arranged via file transfer by contacting sune@cfin.au.dk.

 Syntax